ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 He found that for a given conductor the current in the wire was directly proportional to the voltage across it.
 When current (dependent axis) is plotted against the voltage (independent axis) in a given conductor, the data forms a straight line.
 The reciprocal of the slope is the resistance of the conductor.

 This result was published in 1826.
-In recognition of Ohm’s work, this empirical relationship bears his name.
+In recognition of Ohm’s work, this empirical relationship bears his name and is symbolized by $\Omega$.

 **Concept Video Placeholder:** Paula will have a video introducing circuits, ohms law, and resistors.